PhreshPrince01/UizoConnect/README.md

 Usizo connect

-This project is a platform where users can register, log in, create health-related campaigns, or donate to existing campaigns.
-It provides secure user authentication, campaign management, and file uploads, organized through Flask’s blueprint architecture and utilizing Flask-Login for session handling
+This project is a platform where users can register, log in, and create or donate to health-related campaigns.
+It aims to provide healthcare assistance to underserved communities and individuals who cannot afford professional healthcare services by raising funds to support those in need.
+With a focus on security and ease of use, the platform offers features for user authentication, campaign management, and secure file uploads.
+Built with Flask’s modular blueprint architecture, it uses Flask-Login for managing user sessions, creating a seamless experience for both campaign creators and donors

 Table of Contents